-Employers don’t just look at LinkedIn engagement to see if you actually “love web development” but also to learn more about your interests and hopefully get an idea of how involved you will stay once a full time employee.
-Your LinkedIn Activity does not need to be limited to the roles you are applying for, sharing articles or thoughts on areas outside can paint a great picture of who you are.
+Employers don’t just look at LinkedIn engagement to see if you actually “love web development” but also to learn more about your interests and hopefully get an idea of how involved you will stay once a full-time employee.
+Your LinkedIn Activity does not need to be limited to the roles you are interested in.
+Sharing articles or thoughts on areas outside of web development can paint a great picture of who you are.
 Finally, employers aren’t just looking for people that are currently involved but likely to stay that way.
-If you are already active then how much easier will it to be when this becomes your full time career.
+If you are already active then how much easier will it be when this becomes your full-time career.

 Profile Permanently Under Construction

 We’ve discussed a few major LinkedIn Profile pieces but please don’t think this means you are done.
 In fact, until you retire, you should feel that your LinkedIn profile is always under construction.
 Your interests, passions, and responsibilities will evolve so make sure your LinkedIn is reflecting that.
-As soon as you’ve got some new skills or have developed new interests make sure they are added.
+As soon as you’ve gained some new skills or developed new interests make sure they are added.
 If you aren’t updating your profile then how are people supposed to know that new front-end framework or passion project you’ve taken on.
-For those of you coming out of a coding bootcamp hopefully someone is sitting down to give you individual profile feedback.
-The students that come through LearningFuze have a wide array of past experiences and as a result each person will have a different profile.
-Don’t let your coding bootcamp leave you with a cookie cutter profile, make sure you are taking the time to tell your story!
+For those of you coming out of a coding bootcamp, hopefully, someone is sitting down to give you individual profile feedback.
+The students that come through LearningFuze have a wide array of past experiences and as a result, each person will have a different profile.
+Don’t let your coding bootcamp leave you with a cookie-cutter profile, make sure you are taking the time to tell your story!

-After 4 years in the IT Staffing industry and my last 2 at LearningFuze I have seen thousands of LinkedIn profiles.
+After 4 years in the IT Staffing industry and my last 2 at LearningFuze, I have seen thousands of LinkedIn profiles.
 I have seen industry leaders with profiles that look like a Yellowpages listing and recent college grads whose profile is so impressive I’ve shared it with other Career Services experts.
-It simply comes down to effort and unfortunately this is where I see coding bootcamp grads getting affected the most.
+It simply comes down to effort.
+Unfortunately, this is where I see coding bootcamp grads getting affected the most.
 Each day I get connection requests from graduates of other programs only to open up a profile that looked like it was created in 20 minutes.
-During our Full Immersion we will spend 2 hours building your initial profile and then check on it throughout the program to make revisions.
+During our Full Immersion, we spend 2 hours building your initial profile and then check on it throughout the program to make revisions.
 Find a program that takes pride in your LinkedIn profile just as much as theirs.

 If you weren’t previously convinced of the importance of LinkedIn then hopefully Hayden’s story of Klook helped dispel that.
-After showing how valuable it can be in the job search it’s also important to understand that LinkedIn is so much more than a profile picture and past experience.
+It’s also important to understand that LinkedIn is so much more than a profile picture and past experience.
 Any job seeker can quickly take care of those sections so set yourself apart.
 Spend an hour or two building a beautiful profile and then check in throughout the week to stay engaged.
 Who knows, maybe you’ll be part of the next unicorn and this article will be getting updated with your story?